Characterization of Land-Based Sources of Pollution and Effects in the St. Thomas East End Reserves (STEER)

 What We Did

-We are establishing a baseline assessment of chemical contaminants, and toxicity, and living marine resources in the STEER.
-In 2011, we quantified chemical contaminants in sediments and document the impact of those contaminants on marine life via a series of sediment-toxicity bioassays.
-In 2012, we are conducting the first-ever biological survey of the entire STEER.
-We are also collecting coral, conch, and fish samples for chemical contaminant analysis, and continuing the monthly monitoring for nutrients and sedimentation.
+We are established a baseline assessment of chemical contaminants and toxicity, along with living marine resources in the STEER.
+In 2011, we quantified chemical contaminants in sediments and documented the impact of those contaminants on marine life via a series of sediment-toxicity bioassays.
+In 2012, we conducted the first-ever biological survey of the entire STEER.
+We also collected coral, conch, and fish for chemical contaminant analysis, and began monthly monitoring for nutrients and sedimentation.
+Based on the results from the 2011 work, DPNR asked NCCOS to further evaluate northern Benner Bay for chemical contaminants, specifically tributyltin or TBT, along with heavy metals in both surface sediments and sediment cores.
+The sediment core work was used to assess the changes in chemical contamination over time.

 Regions of Study: Atlantic Ocean, Caribbean Sea, US Virgin Islands

-Primary Contacts: Ian Hartwell, Laurie Bauer, Tony Pait, John Christensen
+Primary Contacts: Tony Pait, Ian Hartwell, Laurie Bauer, Dennis Apeti

 Coastal Pollution (Chemical Contaminants)